Bio

 Chicago, IL

-Music continued to shape Matthew’s life throughout high school and into college where he attended the University of Dayton in Ohio.
-There he began to craft his songwriting skills while playing in cover bands and honing his musical chops.
-He could often be found playing well into the night to party crowds gathered on front porches, jamming covers and sharing his heartfelt lyrics with his growing fan base.
-In 1993 Matthew made the move to Chicago to further pursue his musical career where he released his first solo EP, “Emotional Baggage”.
-He then formed the band Jamestown which made a splash on the Midwestern music scene with their full length debut effort “Handful of Sand”.
-Behind Matthew’s powerfully reflective lyrics the release garnered the band many positive reviews and some critical initial momentum.
-The success of Jamestown’s debut album allowed for a bigger band and the 1995 release of their sophomore self-titled record, bringing more critical acclaim, over 10,000 units in sales, a movie soundtrack, and greater aspirations.
-The band, fueled by Matthew’s continually evolving songwriting abilities, continued to build momentum while touring extensively throughout the Midwest and Southeast US.
-A final Jamestown album, “Take This As You Will”, was released in 1997.
-Once again this critically acclaimed album brought more success for the band with larger shows, an ever-expanding fan base, and talk of record deals, but in 2000, Jamestown’s run of headlining throughout the Midwest and opening for nationally recognized bands such as Tragically Hip, Cracker, and 10,000 Maniacs sadly came to an end.
+Years later, he could often be found playing well into the early morning to party crowds gathered on Dayton Flyer front porches, jamming covers and sharing his heartfelt lyrics with his growing fan base.
+Matthew then made the move to Chicago to further pursue his musical career where he released his first solo EP, “Emotional Baggage”.
+He then formed the band Jamestown which made a splash on the Midwestern music scene with a full-length debut effort “Handful of Sand”.
+Behind Matthew’s powerfully reflective lyrics, the release garnered the band many positive reviews, gigs across the Midwest, and some critical initial momentum.
+The success of Jamestown’s debut album allowed for a bigger band and the release of their sophomore self-titled record, bringing more critical acclaim, over 10,000 units in sales, a movie soundtrack placement, and greater aspirations.
+The band, fueled by their continually evolving songwriting abilities, continued to build momentum while touring extensively throughout the Midwest and Southeast US.
+A final Jamestown album, “Take This As You Will”, was released and once again this critically acclaimed album brought more success for the band with larger shows, an ever-expanding fan base, and talk of record deals.
+But in 2000, Jamestown’s run of headlining shows and opening for nationally recognized bands such as Tragically Hip, Cracker, and 10,000 Maniacs sadly came to an end.
 However, for Matthew, writing songs and playing music never did….